DrB-S/heatcluster/README.md

 ## Limitations

-Currently most outputs from snp-dists are supported with the exception of getting a molten or melted output (created with the `-m` option of snp-dists).
+Currently most outputs from snp-dists are supported with the exception of a molten or melted output (created with the `-m` option of snp-dists).